 Advanced security and authorization are key to ensure the security of any property, resource or data.
-When applied in case of physical security it also makes way for additional functions like attendance management, visitor management etc. Types of physical access control can be categorized based on the policies and procedures that are implemented by facility managers as well as the technology used to enable these policies and procedures.
-The very basic access control that was used in offices earlier and is still used in some scenarios is manual where a person is employed to allow or deny access based on certain criteria like verification of a badge, identity card etc. While manual access control may still be the best for kindergartens and restaurants, in this article we will explore the various advanced security technologies that can be used to secure factories, office, warehouses, hospitals etc.
+When applied in the case of physical security it also makes way for additional functions like attendance management, visitor management, etc. Types of physical access control can be categorized based on the policies and procedures that are implemented by facility managers as well as the technology used to enable these policies and procedures.
+The very basic access control that was used in offices earlier and is still used in some scenarios is manual where a person is employed to allow or deny access based on certain criteria like verification of a badge, identity card, etc. While manual access control may still be the best for kindergartens and restaurants, in this article we will explore the various advanced security technologies that can be used to secure factories, offices, warehouses, hospitals, etc.

-Following are the hardware components which can be used to smartly lock premises and deny access to intruders and unauthorized persons.
+The following are the hardware components that can be used to smartly lock premises and deny access to intruders and unauthorized persons.

 1. Electronic locks form the basic components of access control systems.
 They can operate on electric current and may be operated manually or connected with different types of authentication mechanisms like password entry or smart cards to provide fine access control and transaction logging.